WRITTEN ADVOCACY COURSES

 We are grateful for the support of the following organisations in offering this course:

 About WAWA.
-The programme comprises four remote learning courses: Written Advocacy Part I (M&A), Part II (ESG) and Part III (Energy), and Writing Awards.
+The programme comprises two remote learning courses: Written Advocacy and Writing Awards.
 It is targeted primarily at law firm associates and young partners with an arbitration practice.